Dan-Eli/geo_sim_processing_a/README.md

 # GeoSim

-GeoSim is a set of tools aims to simplify and or generlize line and polygon features.
-It is composed of 2 tools [Sherbend](#Sherbend) and [Chordal Axis](#Chordal-Axis)
+GeoSim is a set of tools that aims to simplify/generalize line and polygon features.
+It is composed of 2 tools: [Sherbend](#Sherbend) and [Chordal Axis](#Chordal-Axis)

 ## Requirements
 - Python 3.7 with the following libraries: